 f.
-Sensing is preponderantly subjective It is stressed, once again, that each child's sensing is unique in that it is his/her own concrete sensing which reflects his/her entire unique situatedness of relationship's, potentialities, etc. A child's (person's) sensing is mostly a-rational, and not always explainable.
+Sensing is preponderantly subjective

+Once again, it is stressed that each child's sensing is unique in that it is his/her own concrete sensing which reflects his/her entire unique situatedness of relationship's, potentialities, etc. A child's (person's) sensing is mostly a-rational, and not always explainable.

 In conclusion, it is necessary to heed that the different modalities of sensing are actualized as a unity in the act of sensing.
-Finally, in so far as it is a mode of learning, sensing is inseparably connected with the further course of learning, i.e., with the other modes of learning [which are sustained by it].
+Finally, in so far as it is a mode of learning, sensing is inseparably connected with the further course of the other modes of learning [which are sustained by it].